nikkomiu/blog/content/guides/golang-graphql-ent/08-resolver-testing.md

 The next set of tests that we can easily cover are the Note resolvers.
 These are the properties that exist on the Note struct that don't directly map to a database field (`NodeID`, `BodyMarkdown` and `BodyHTML`).
-Since these also don't rely on ent to resolve, we still won't need to set the `*ent.Client` when we create our resolver and even though there is an error condtition in our code for the `BodyHTML` resolver, I don't have an easy way to test it since all text should be valid Markdown.
+Since these also don't rely on ent to resolve, we still won't need to set the `*ent.Client` when we create our resolver and even though there is an error condition in our code for the `BodyHTML` resolver, I don't have an easy way to test it since all text should be valid Markdown.

 ```go {file="gql/note_test.go"}